-If you were injured in an accident in Irving involving DART, you might be able to recoup compensation for your damages through a personal injury claim.
+If you were injured in an accident in your state involving a city bus, you might be able to recoup compensation for your damages through a personal injury claim.

-An accident involving DART could happen in many ways and might cause life-altering injuries.
+An accident involving a city bus could happen in many ways and might cause life-altering injuries.

-Regardless of whether you were injured as a passenger on a DART vehicle, as a pedestrian, or as the occupant of another vehicle that collided with a DART vehicle, you should notify the proper authorities right away.
+Regardless of whether you were injured as a passenger on a city vehicle, as a pedestrian, or as the occupant of another vehicle that collided with a city vehicle, you should notify the proper authorities right away.
 Make sure an accident report is completed.
 If possible, photograph the accident scene.